 Although not as bad as some other countries, you should still beware of pickpockets in crowded tourist areas.

-- Only carry as much cash as you'll need for a couple days.
+- Only carry as much cash as you'll need for a couple of days.
 In LA you can pay for most things with credit or debit cards and ATMs (cash machines) are everywhere.

 - Don't carry all your money in one place.